- The Supreme Court of the United States is the final interpreter of the US constitution, as well as the highest court in a system of federal courts.

 - The Court is currently evenly split between liberals and conservatives.
 One seat is vacant.

-When Hillary Clinton and Donald Trump debated the topic of the Supreme Court in their third and final debate, they outlined their vision for the future of the country well beyond the next presidential term.
+When Hillary Clinton and Donald Trump debate the topic of the Supreme Court in their third debate, they will be outlining their vision for the future of the country well beyond the next presidential term.